Photography Tip: How to

 the screen.
 The camera's articulated LCD screen aids greatly in

-shooting video from very low or high angles, or simply manoeuvering
+shooting video from very low or high angles or simply manoeuvering

 the screen in a more shaded position for glare-free viewing.